robertrumney/anti-matter/Code/Music/README.md

 # Music Manager

-The Music Manager is a C++ class designed for managing music and monologues in a game built with Unreal Engine.
-It provides functionality to play music and monologues using audio components and sound assets.
+The Music Manager is a C++ class designed managing music and monologues with a drag and drop interface within the Unreal Engine C++ 48 Hour Game-Jam

 ## Features